Hi.

 LED Drivers are another component you may encounter when troubleshooting light fixtures.
 They serve a similar function to magnetic or electronic ballasts, but are used in LED fixtures to convert the electrical current to the low voltage direct current LEDs require.

-Signs of Ballast Failure
+Signs of a Bad Ballast

 How do you know if a fluorescent lighting ballast or LED driver is toast?
 Most likely, you won't know right away.
 Watching for a few key signs of a faulty ballast will help you determine if it is the underlying cause.
 Common symptoms of a bad ballast or driver include dimming lights, a humming noise, rapid flickering, or changes in color.